Introduction

 - Use the Quickstarts to install and instantiate the SDK in your code.
 If you do not want to install an SDK, you can use the JavaScript (Browser) HTML script quickstart method.
 Or take a look at the SDK reference guides.

-- Use your feature flag to run A/B tests without deploying code.
+- Use your feature flag to run A/B tests without deploying additional code.

 - Analyze the results of your experiment.